shnist/rpm/README.md

 The file needs to reside in the same place as the Spotify code.

+### Spotify Web
+We have settled on the following spotify api - https://github.com/TooTallNate/node-spotify-web.git It implements the "Spotify Web" WebSocket protocol that is used on Spotify's Web UI.

+The module has been added as dependency to the package.json, so simply run `npm install` to include it.

 ## Noduino service
 ### Events
 The arduino provides to forms of functionality, a toggle switch (to dictate whether the device is on play or record) and a button to trigger the action.

 #### Toggle Switch

 In the rpmDuino file events are set for both, firstly the toogle switch - set on pin 10 of the arduino - listens for a change event, if the change event is fired a global variable of toggleSwitch is updated.

 		board.withButton({pin: 10}, function(err, Button) {
             Button.on('change', function(B) {

                 if(B.pushed === true){
                   toggleSwitch = false;
                 }else{